 So before you replace or add insulation, seal the leaks.

 In attics, the solution to inadequate insulation is usually to blow new loose fill fiberglass or cellulose material on top of the existing insulation, whether batts or otherwise.
-Before we add this insulation, we always move or lift up the old stuff, and use canned foam or zero-VOC silicone to seal air leaks around ducts, ceiling fans and light fixtures, wires, pipes, and exhaust fans.
+Before we add this insulation, we always move or lift the old stuff, and use canned foam or zero-VOC silicone to seal air leaks around ducts, ceiling fans and light fixtures, wires, pipes, and exhaust fans.

 Sometimes, the air gaps are really big!
-Air sealing before you add insulation can result in significant comfort and efficiency improvements, especially in really leaky older homes.
+Air sealing before you add insulation can result in significant comfort and efficiency improvements, especially in leaky older homes.

 We do the same thing in crawlspaces.
-Before adding insulation between the floor joists, we air seal all the penetrations between the crawlspace and the floor.
+Before adding insulation between the floor joists, we air-seal all the penetrations between the crawlspace and the floor.
 Of course, a fully encapsulated crawlspace is the best option for below-the-floor thermal performance, but air sealing under your floor joist batts still provides noticeable improvements.

 Did we mention it helps during the summer?